obedfavour01/pooler-dev-config/README.md

 # Pooler Microservices Development Environment Setup 🐳

-As a DevOps engineer, I'll leverage Docker and Docker Compose to containerize the Pooler microservices.
-This approach ensures consistency across development environments, simplifies dependency management, and streamlines deployment, **assuming no software is pre-installed on your machine beyond a basic operating system.**

----

 ### 1. Initial Setup & Prerequisites with Installation Instructions 🛠️

 Before diving into creating Dockerfiles, we'll need to install and configure the following: